chauff/cse1500-web-transcripts/_lectures/design.md

 ### Performance metrics

 Once web applications become complex, besides general usability we also need to consider various **performance metrics**.
-A basic question to ask is: how long does it take for the entire application to load, but of course that is a very crude metric and it is also not always clear what exactly this means, due to polling, etc. We thus need more fine-grained metrics.
+A basic question to ask is: *how long does it take for the entire application to load?* This is of course a rather crude metric and it is not always clear what exactly this means, due to polling, etc. We thus need more fine-grained metrics.
 The [metrics section at Google's web.dev resource](https://web.dev/metrics/) provides a good overview of what questions to ask in order to measure aspects of an application's performance that are *relevant* to the user.
 This includes metrics such as:

 - the time until the first content is rendered;
 - the time until the user can successfully interact with the application;